akka/akka-http/README.md

 License
 -------

-Akka HTTP is Open Source and available under the Apache 2 License.
+Akka HTTP is licensed under the Business Source License 1.1, see LICENSE.txt.